OUR MISSION AND HISTORY

 Fostering has always been a core strategy for how we support at-risk cats.
 Photo by Nicole Dial.

 In 2014, Cat Town launched the first cat cafe in the United States in collaboration with the Cat Man of West Oakland.
 The space was designed to give the overlooked cats who are core to our mission a better chance to thrive and connect with potential adopters.
-In this cat cafe and adoption center, less confident cats learn from observing more outgoing companions, and sick and injured cats can heal more quickly, without cage stress.
+In our cat cafe and adoption center, less confident cats can learn from observing more outgoing companions, and sick and injured cats can heal more quickly, without cage stress.
 In 2017, Cat Town doubled the size of our adoption center to create private spaces for cats with more specialized needs.
 This expansion was made possible thanks to Maddie's Fund and Pet Food Express.

 Cat Town’s adoption center — America’s first cat cafe!
 Photo by Teresa Wood.